daryllxd/lifelong-learning/self-improvement/medium-the-mission-thrive-global.md

 [Reference](https://medium.com/the-mission/why-most-people-will-never-be-successful-632bb24fa5c3)

 - Your days must consistently be spent on high quality activities.
 The more successful you become--which is balancing the few essential things (spiritual, relational, financial, physical) in your life and removing everything else, the less you can justify low quality.
 - As your vision for yourself expands, you realize you have to make certain adjustments.
 You need to cut-back on spending all of your money and time on crap and entertainment.
-You have to save more, and invest more in your education and your future.
-- This isn't about perfection.
-It’s definitely not about being busy all the time.
+- Not about perfection, not about being busy all the time.
-- *How you do anything is how you do everything.* This only makes sense for people who have removed everything from their lives they hate.
-To actually live this principle: your daily and normal life can only be filled with those things you highly value.
+- **How you do anything is how you do everything.** This only makes sense for people who have removed everything from their lives they hate.
+Your daily and normal life can only be filled with those things you highly value.
 - When your days are filled with only those core essentials that mean the world to you, you will dominate in "all" areas of your life.
 Because the only things in your life are the things you highly value.
-- This is very hard.
+(This is hard!)
-- But to repeat Jim Rohn, "A lot of people don’t do well simply because they major in minor things."
+- "A lot of people don’t do well simply because they major in minor things."
 Said another way, most people are caught in the thick of thin things.

 ## Mediocrity is a Virus.
 Here’s How to Banish it from Your Life.
 [Reference](https://medium.com/the-mission/mediocrity-is-a-virus-heres-how-to-banish-it-from-your-life-52a618c93391)